porter-finance/v1-core/docs/interfaces/IBond.md

 ### Convert

-Emitted when bond shares are converted by a lender.
+Emitted when bond shares are converted by a Bond holder.